kollective-networks/kltv.kombine/doc/api.md

 - Scriptpath: Path where the script is.<br>
 - Debug: If we should activate debug options for the script.<br>

+##### M:Kltv.Kombine.KombineScript.LoadReferences
+ Load all the references for the script

 ##### M:Kltv.Kombine.KombineScript.Execute(System.String,System.String[])
  Executes the script given by filename.
 It will try first to load it from the saved state (precompiled one) If not, it will be compiled.
 - Action: Action to be executed in the script.<br>